wso2/docs-choreo-dev/en/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 1. Select the project that contains your component.
 In the left navigation menu, click **Settings**.
 2. Click  **Role Management**.
 3. Click  **+ Role**.
 4. You can assign permissions from the list on this page.
-These permissions are based on the scopes of the subscribed APIs of the project components as well as the scopes of the APIs exposed from the project component
+These permissions are based on the scopes required by the connections created by the project components as well as the scopes of the APIs exposed from the project component
 5. Fill in the role details, select the required permission to consume the API, and click **Create Role**.

 ## Step 3: Assign user groups to Role